hector3211/ReadMe/README.md

 # 💫 About Me:
 As a full-stack developer, I'm passionate about building innovative projects using a versatile stack that includes Go, and TypeScript.
-I prefer Go for backend development and rely on sqlight as my primary database.
+I prefer Go for backend development and rely on Postgers and SQLite as my go to's for a database.
 On the front-end, I use TypeScript and JavaScript, working with frameworks like NextJS or SolidJS to create user-friendly interfaces.
 I seamlessly integrate with Gorm and Drizzle.
 My journey in development is characterized by a commitment to learning, a drive to enhance my skills, and a strong enthusiasm for tackling new challenges.

 ## 🌐 Socials: